List of Super Dragon Ball Heroes episodes

 Super Dragon Ball Heroes is a Japanese original net animation and promotional anime series for the card and video games of the same name.
 Similar to Dragon Ball GT, it is a manga-inspired installment of the Dragon Ball media franchise, created by Toei Animation instead of franchise creator Akira Toriyama.
-The opening theme songs for the season are "Universe Mission Series Theme Song" (episodes 1-20), "Big Bang Mission Series Theme Song" (episodes 21-28 and 30-40), and "Fight Song" (episode 29), all the theme songs are performed by Dragon Soul which is composed of Takayoshi Tanimoto, Mayumi Gojo and YOFFY.
+The opening theme songs for the season are "Universe Mission Series Theme Song" (episodes 1-20), "Big Bang Mission Series Theme Song" (episodes 21-28 and 30-40), "Fight Song" (episode 29), "Ultra God Mission Series Theme Song" (episodes 41-50), and "Meteor Mission Series Theme Song" (episodes 51-56).
+All the theme songs are performed by Dragon Soul which is composed of Takayoshi Tanimoto, Mayumi Gojo, and YOFFY.
 It premiered on July 1, 2018.
-Super Dragon Ball Heroes is presented with several alternate scenarios and possible outcomes within the franchise.
+Super Dragon Ball Heroes is presented with several alternate scenarios and possible outcomes.